BuildOnViction/gitbook/developer-guide/integration/tomochain-staking-governance.md

         address, {gasPrice: 250000000, gas: 2000000 })
 ```

-Note: you can get TomoValidatorAbi.json [here](https://raw.githubusercontent.com/tomochain/tomomaster/master/abis/TomoValidatorAbi.json)
+Note: you can get TomoValidatorAbi.json [here](https://raw.githubusercontent.com/Viction/tomomaster/master/abis/TomoValidatorAbi.json)

 ### Propose/Apply a Candidate <a href="#proposeapply-a-candidate" id="proposeapply-a-candidate"></a>

-Masternode owners need to have at least 50,000 TOMO to apply to become a Masternode Candidate.
-Make sure to have > 50,000 TOMO in the Masternode owner wallet in order to deposit it into the smart contract and pay the related transaction fee.
+Masternode owners need to have at least 50,000 VIC to apply to become a Masternode Candidate.
+Make sure to have > 50,000 VIC in the Masternode owner wallet in order to deposit it into the smart contract and pay the related transaction fee.

 Apply to become a Masternode Candidate by calling `propose` function from the smart contract